Ekta Nagar–Rewa Mahamana Express

 The 20905 / 20906 Ekta Nagar–Rewa Mahamana Express is a Superfast train belonging to Western Railway zone that runs between Ekta Nagar and Rewa in India.

 It is currently being operated with 20905/20906 train numbers on a weekly basis.

 Coach composition

-The train has LHB rakes with max speed of 110 kmph.
-The train consists of 20 coaches:
+The train has LHB rakes with a maximum speed of 110 km/h.
+The train consists of 23 coaches: